Atrone/blackSwanModels/README.md

 This also compares using trends to not using trends.

-This creates csvs of the trends for a given date, the prices for a given date, the hypothetical trend buys on a given date (trendBuysXXXX.csv), and the hypothetical non trend buys on some date.
+This creates csvs of the trends for a given date, the prices for a given date, the hypothetical trend buys on a given date (trendBuysXXXX.csv), and the hypothetical non trend buys on some date